What is the SPIRIT OF HELPFULNESS all about?

-In his letter to the Corinthian Church the Apostle illustrates this principle by a practical application re: the Greek custom of offering their meat in their temples.
+In his letter to the Corinthian Church the apostle illustrates this principle by a practical application regarding the Greek custom of offering their meat in their temples.
 After having been thus offered to the idols, the meat was considered to be especially sacred.
 Nearly all of the meat available was offered to idols, so that whenever one wished to have meat he could find none that had not been thus offered.

 Those who had come out of idolatry into Christianity, knew that the worship of idols was wrong; for they had learned that there is only the one true God.

-The Apostle declares that he would abstain altogether from eating meat rather than risk stumbling a brother who could not take the broader, truer view.
+The apostle declares that he would abstain altogether from eating meat rather than risk stumbling a brother who could not take the broader, truer view.
 To stumble such a one, might be to throw him out of the right way entirely.

-These others of whom the Apostle Paul had spoke had not come to appreciate fully the fact that meat offered to idols had not suffered any ill effect or been changed in any way from having had this done.
+These others of whom the apostle Paul had spoke had not come to appreciate fully the fact that meat offered to idols had not suffered any ill effect or been changed in any way from having had this done.
 To set meat before a piece of stone would not injure it; and so to set it before an idol would not cause it any ill effects.

 But Paul so self-sacrificially, preferred to give up eating meat altogether rather than to stumble any brother or sister in Christ.

 What a glorious lesson for us dear friends!